kyma-project/test-infra/development/README.md

 ## Development
 [Configure Webhook](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started.md#add-the-webhook-to-github) to enable sending Events from a GitHub repository to Prow.
+When you use our script `install-prow.sh` to install Prow on your cluster the list of plugins and configuration is empty.
 You can configure Prow by specifying the `plugins.yaml` and `config.yaml` files.

 To check if the `plugins.yaml` and `config.yaml` configuration files are correct, run the `check.sh` script.
 In case of changes in the plugins configuration, use the `update-plugins.sh` to apply changes on a cluster.